-When I started my weight loss journey a couple of years ago I was trying to decide what “diet” I wanted to go on.
+When I started my weight loss journey in 2017, I was trying to decide what “diet” I wanted to go on.

 I wanted a clean, balanced diet that did not exclude any food group, so keto and paleo just didn’t appeal to me at all.